 Why do we ruminate?

-In some extreme cases, ruminating can be a symptom of Obsessive-Compulsive Disorder or OCD.
-In obsessive-compulsive disorder a person is troubled by a pattern of intrusive, distressing thoughts and repetitive behaviors.
-For example, the individual may believe that if they don't engage in certain rituals, then bad things will happen.
+In some extreme cases, ruminating can be a symptom of obsessive-compulsive disorder, or OCD.
+With OCD, a person is troubled by a pattern of intrusive, distressing thoughts and repetitive behaviors.
+For example, the individual may believe that if they don't engage in certain rituals, bad things will happen.
 Another person with OCD may fear that if they don't think or say certain things then disaster will ensue.

 What can be done to stop ruminating?

 - Talk it out with others who understand.
-Sharing your worries on sites such as Anxiety Connection may help you to gain a different perspective on things which trouble you.
+Sharing your worries on online forums may help you to gain a different perspective on things which trouble you.

 - Schedule your worrying.
 Allow yourself so much time to ruminate before you must switch gears and do or think about something else.

 - Make a list of the things which are bothering you.
 Then categorize your worries as to which ones you can actually do something about.
-Develop small, do-able action based goals to tackle the problems where you can take action.
+Develop small, manageable, action-based goals to tackle the problems.
 You are always going to feel better when you are taking concrete steps towards resolving problems as opposed to just worrying about them.

-- Don't sit and worry in one setting.
-Get up and move.
+- Get up and move.
 Go outside and go for a walk.
 Sometimes physical movement and getting a change of scenery can disrupt our thought patterns to allow for a new perspective or insights.

 There is no fast and easy way to stop chronic worrying or ruminating, especially if you have been doing it for a long time.
 The first step to change this habit is to be aware that you are doing it.
-Then it may be wise to seek help from a trusted therapist especially if your ruminating is causing you problems at work or home.
-If you need support you know you can always find it here on Anxiety Connection.
-We are here to listen.
+Then it may be wise to seek help from a trusted therapist, especially if your ruminating is causing you problems at work or home.